-MISSION STATEMENT (optional)
+MISSION STATEMENT

-Millennial High School is a community of adult and student learners who believe that a high school education is a vital link in preparing students for life in the remainder of the 21st century.
-We commit to working with families and community members to support the personal, academic and career growth of every student.
-We believe that students must have a common core of knowledge, a set of skills to effectively utilize that knowledge, and an understanding of our responsibilities to our self and others in order to participate effectively in a global society.
+Millennial School is a community of adult and student learners who believe that education is a vital link in preparing students for life in the remainder of the 21st century.
+We commit to working with families and community members to support the personal, academic, and career growth of every student.
+We believe that students must have a common core of knowledge, a set of skills to effectively utilize that knowledge, and an understanding of our responsibilities to oneself and others in order to participate effectively in a global society.